rbuehler/vasca/docs/tutorials/tutorial_pipe.md

 Again, the responsible API is provided by [](#TableCollection.cluster_meanshift).
 This method wraps a method provided by the [scikit-learn package](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.MeanShift.html).
-The end result is that each field optains a new {term}`tt_visits` table that lists all identified sources as defined by their culstered detections.
+The end result is that each field optains a new {term}`tt_visits` table that lists all identified sources as defined by their clustered detections.
 Sources have at the minimum one and as manny as ``n_vis`` detections.

-Mean-shift is well suited for this use case due to several resons.
+Mean-shift is well suited for this use case due to several reasons.
 Most importantly it is that the algorithm doesn't require the total number of clusters as a parameter.
 In fact it is determining that number which would be otherwise very difficult to predict from the visit-level detections before having done the clustering.

-Another reason is its relatively simple algrorithm where only one parameters is required.
+Another reason is its relatively simple algorithm where only one parameters is required.
 It is called the ``bandwidth`` which means, translated to the astronomy use case, the radial size of a typical source on the sky.
 It should be roughly chosen to match the instrument's PSF, which, for GALEX, is about 5 arcseconds.
-We set it slightly smaller to limit false associations also considering that the soure center is usually much better constrained than the PSF might suggest.
+We set it slightly smaller to limit false associations also considering that the source center is usually much better constrained than the PSF might suggest.

 ```{code-cell}
 # Updating the observations for GALEX-NUV observations continued...